How do you know if neck pain is really thyroid pain?

 #2.
 Hashimoto’s Thyroiditis

-You would think that because Hashimoto’s is so common and because it results in inflammation and damage to the thyroid gland that it would present with thyroid pain.
+You would think that because Hashimoto’s is so common and because it results in inflammation and damage to the thyroid gland it would present with thyroid pain.

 The truth is that MOST patients with Hashimoto’s thyroiditis do NOT have any pain, but that doesn’t mean that all patients will be pain-free.